RailbladeOfficial/Ding-Files-Are-Done/README.md

 **From source (unpacked):**

 1. Download or clone this repository.
-  a.
-Click the green "Code" button at the top, and choose Download ZIP from the dropdown menu.
+  - Click the green "Code" button at the top, and choose Download ZIP from the dropdown menu.
-  b.
-Alternatively, click Released on the right side and download the released ZIP file from there.
+  - Alternatively, click Releases on the right side and download the released ZIP file from there.
-  c.
-Unzip the file so you have just the base folder, with all contents inside it, and store the folder somewhere safe (e.g. Documents).
+  - Unzip the file so you have just the base folder, with all contents inside it, and store the folder somewhere safe (e.g. Documents).
 2. Open `chrome://extensions` (or `brave://extensions`).
 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked** and select the extension's folder.